-Carabinero Prawns & Konbu Mee: Every bit of the shrimp, from head to tail, and the bed of fried noodles it lays on is rich, juicy and satisfying.
+Carabinero Prawns & Konbu Mee: Every bit of the shrimp, from head to tail, and the bed of fried noodles it lays on is rich, juicy, and satisfying.
 Every bite is an explosion of umami flavors mixed in with homemade spicy sambal.

 Traditional Kueh Pie Tee: Pie Tee is a yummy street food snack often found in hawker centers around Singapore and Malaysia.
-It consists of a crispy cone-shaped cup filled with a combination of meat, seafood and vegetables.
+It consists of a crispy cone-shaped cup filled with a combination of meat, seafood, and vegetables.
 The Traditional Kueh Pie Tee, stuffed with pork and root vegetables topped off with shrimp and hot sauce, is the perfect appetizer to pop into your mouth as you start your meal.

 Popiah: Popiah is another street food snack similar to a spring roll found in most hawker centers.
 At Pó, extra tender love and care is taken to recreate this familiar and beloved cultural dish.
 Fresh handmade wheat skins are wrapped around stewed pork, shrimp or crabmeat with caramelized vegetable filling.
-There’s an entire guide explaining the skillfully wrap up popiah just like popo so that guests can wrap the rolls by hand themselves.
+There’s an entire guide explaining how to skillfully wrap up popiah just like popo so that guests can wrap the rolls by hand themselves.

 Goreng Pisang: The heavenly scoop of coconut gelato makes this dessert worth every filling bite.
 The fried banana fritters covered with crispy rice is the perfect hot complement to the delectable ice cream.
 But seriously, don’t finish your meal without trying the coconut gelato.